smartcontractkit/chainlink-cosmos/docs/GettingStartedWithGauntlet.md

 MNEMONIC=replace with your mnemonic
 ```

-MNEMONIC must be set equal to the mnemonic associated with your Terra wallet.
+A deterministic Terra wallet key will be generated from the defined mnemonic phrase.

 ### 4. Run Gauntlet